 - Inquire as to how programs intend to make offers (phone, email, text) starting at 10:00 AM on 2/26/18.

 - It is essential that applicants are available to accept phone calls and emails and promptly reply to programs on 2/26/18.
 The APPIC workgroup will encourage internship training directors to facilitate applicants’ availability on 2/26/18.
 If your internship program is not willing to free your schedule that morning, it is highly recommended that take vacation or personal time.
 Cell phone reception should also be considered when advising programs on how to reach you.
 As noted in the Guidelines, if do not acknowledge a phone call, email, or offer within an hour of it being made, the program may choose to retract the offer or move on to other applicants.

 - On 2/26/18, once an offer is made to you, one of three things can occur. can:

 - Accept the offer immediately

 - Decline the offer

-Question about the 2016/2017 Postdoctoral Selections Guidelines should be directed to Wayne Siegel, Ph.D., ABPP, APPIC’s Postdoc Work Group Chair (email@example.com or 612-467-4024).
+Questions about the 2017/2018 APPIC Postdoctoral Selections Guidelines and APPIC recommendations regarding the postdoctoral recruitment and application process should be directed to Wayne Siegel, Ph.D., ABPP, APPIC’s Postdoc Work Group Chair (email@example.com or 612-467-4024).